 If you are looking for more than just a physical challenge but also mind and body, there's a Beacon spot to cover that.
 Last year, Shambhala Wellness Center at 4 South Chestnut Street underwent an makeover to provide more than just yoga.
 You can also receive massages, reiki (traditional and shamanic), nutritional counseling, health coaching, cognitive therapy, herbal medicine and psychic readings.
 You do not need to be a flexible yogi with a Lululemon wardrobe to check out one of their upcoming workshops, like AcroYoga Fundamentals!

 [Update 1/12/2018]: And this just in!
 Beacon Pilates has moved locations after a decade on Main Street in Beacon.
 Find them now on West Main Street, near the train station.
 Their upcoming grand re-opening party is in February.

-Don't worry about making too much of a change all at once, which is why some resolutions don't work out.
-One of the things Laura and Sam love about Beacon is the number of tasty options available, “If you haven’t already, you’re likely to see us around town eating and drinking… We’re not ashamed of our imperfect bodies, so when you hear us talking about the Big Bird we just ate at Stock Up, the fish tacos we love from Max’s, or a coffee run to Ella’s Bellas that inevitably includes a few of their insanely delicious salted chocolate chip cookies.”
+Don't worry about making too much of a change all at once - a big reason why some resolutions don't work out.
+You don't have to give up (all) of the good stuff.
+One of the things Laura and Sam love about Beacon is the number of tasty options available.
+“If you haven’t already, you’re likely to see us around town eating and drinking… We’re not ashamed of our imperfect bodies, so [you might] hear us talking about the Big Bird we just ate at Stock Up, the fish tacos we love from Max’s, or a coffee run to Ella’s Bellas that inevitably includes a few of their insanely delicious salted chocolate chip cookies.”
 Take baby steps!